 An open-source LoRa-based interface called RNode has been designed as an example transceiver that is very suitable for Reticulum.
-It is possible to build it yourself, to transform a common LoRa development board into one, or it can be purchased as a complete transceiver from various vendors.
+It is possible to build it yourself, to transform a common LoRa development board into one, or it can be purchased as a complete transceiver.